 It’s time for teachers to embrace their new role in the classroom as a mentor to children.
-Teachers can guide students by being a positive role model for them, particularly for children that don’t have this positive influence at home.
+Teachers can guide students by being a positive role model for them.
+This is particularly for children that don’t have a positive influence at home.

-Children can find out everything about a subject online, but that may not be the most thought-provoking and interesting way to learn the material.
-This is where teachers can step in, to present the material in a new way.
-Technology can be used to guide the students’ learning and engage them in lessons, rather than simply providing knowledge to them.
+Children can find out everything about a subject online, but that may not even be the most thought-provoking or interesting way to learn the material.
+This is where teachers can step in and present the material in a new way.
+Technology can be used to guide children’s learning and engage them in lessons, rather than simply providing knowledge to them.

-No longer do we need to rely only on the syllabus to impart our knowledge to students.
-Globalisation is opening up a whole new world for students, giving them access and information they could only have dreamed of a mere 30 years ago.
+No longer do we need to rely only on the syllabus to teach knowledge to children.
+Globalisation opens a whole new world for children.
+It gives them access and information they could only have dreamed of 30 years ago.